-Being A Middle Child Made Me Closer To My Siblings & Here's Why
+Why Being A Middle Child Gave Me The Best Relationship With My Siblings

 Every middle child knows the stereotypical struggles that can come with being the one in the middle.
 Our position can often feel overlooked in comparison to the oldest or youngest child of the family.
 It can be tough to balance both measuring up to the standards that your older sibling set, while also setting a good example for your younger sibling.
 We often have to play mediator and negotiator for the whole family.
 But, in my personal opinion, despite some struggles that can accompany not being number one or number three, I think that being a middle child made me closer to my siblings.